RemiPelloux/Sniper/docs/current_sprint.md

 *   Initial oversight in running tests and addressing skipped tests/Docker compose version needed correction.
 *   Testing CLI commands that depend on plugin instances required careful patching of helper functions or a plan for context injection.
 *   Need to remember the `Make the feature - Test it - Update documentation` workflow strictly.
+*   Manual testing revealed an issue with plugin discovery when commands are run.
+The initial discovery works but fails when individual commands are executed.
+*   Enhanced diagnostic logging to better identify Docker prerequisite check failures.